Jacob Forward ETF (NYSEARCA:JFWD) Trading 0.6% Higher

-Jacob Forward ETF (NYSEARCA:JFWD – Get Rating)’s stock price traded up 0.6% during mid-day trading on Thursday .
+Shares of Jacob Forward ETF (NYSEARCA:JFWD – Get Rating) traded up 0.6% during mid-day trading on Thursday .
 The company traded as high as $9.21 and last traded at $9.21.
-300 shares traded hands during mid-day trading, a decline of 80% from the average session volume of 1,516 shares.
+300 shares changed hands during mid-day trading, a decline of 80% from the average session volume of 1,516 shares.
 The stock had previously closed at $9.15.

 Institutional Investors Weigh In On Jacob Forward ETF

-An institutional investor recently raised its position in Jacob Forward ETF stock.
-Royal Bank of Canada lifted its stake in shares of Jacob Forward ETF (NYSEARCA:JFWD – Get Rating) by 27.8% in the 1st quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 10,804 shares of the company’s stock after buying an additional 2,350 shares during the period.
-Royal Bank of Canada owned about 3.00% of Jacob Forward ETF worth $152,000 as of its most recent SEC filing.
+A hedge fund recently raised its stake in Jacob Forward ETF stock.
+Royal Bank of Canada grew its stake in shares of Jacob Forward ETF (NYSEARCA:JFWD – Get Rating) by 27.8% during the first quarter, according to its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 10,804 shares of the company’s stock after purchasing an additional 2,350 shares during the period.
+Royal Bank of Canada owned approximately 3.00% of Jacob Forward ETF worth $152,000 as of its most recent SEC filing.

 Featured Articles